-The ad, which was tipped into the magazine, folds into the center.
+The ad, which was inserted into the magazine, folds into the center.
 The headline reads, “Indulge your senses in the 2018 Camry.”
 On the interior where the pages come together, there are metal handles that look like the door handles on a car.
 Each handle has a circle containing a pulse monitor.
 Readers are invited to grab the handles, place their thumbs on the sensors, and open the page.

 When the reader opens the ad, the sensor monitors their pulse.
 A dashboard pops up and the reader is greeted with a new car smell.
 As they view the ad, the sensors display their pulse on a screen while the monitor chirps to the beat.
 Not only can the reader feel their excitement, but they can see it, too!
+Take a look for yourself!

-Before mailing, the ad went through a battery of tests to make sure it would withstand the rigors of manufacturing and mailing.
+Before mailing, the ad went through a battery of tests to make sure it would withstand the rigors of manufacturing and delivery.
 Ultimately, the interactive piece was given outstanding marks.
 It was hand assembled and placed into 50,000 copies of InStyle magazine and sent to targeted subscribers.

 - Door handles